phalcon-orphanage/docs/en/api/Phalcon_Db_Column.rst

 Class **Phalcon\\Db\\Column**
 =============================

-Phalcon\\Db\\Column   Allows to define columns to be used on create or alter table operations
+Allows to define columns to be used on create or alter table operations

 .. code-block:: php

     <?php

      use Phalcon\Db\Column as Column;

      //column definition